FloEll/QWaterModel/README.md

 4. Type: 'call qt5_env' and press enter
-5. Type: 'python3 -m pip install astropy' and press enter -> now the astropy package should install without errors
+5. Type: 'python3 -m pip install astropy' and press enter -> now the astropy package should install without errors if there is still an error message, try this:
+Type: 'python3 -m pip install astropy --user' and press enter
 6. close the OSGeo4W Shell

 ## Install QWaterModel